yezero/sandstorm/docs/administering/install-script.md

 user-provided configuration options from environment variables, rather than command line flags.
 Here are some environment variables that `install.sh` can look for, and their meanings.

-- `OVERRIDE_SANDSTORM_DEFAULT_DIR`: If you specify this, Sandstorm will install into this directory rather than `/opt/sandstorm` by default.
+- `OVERRIDE_SANDSTORM_DEFAULT_DIR`: If you specify this, Thurly will install into this directory rather than `/opt/sandstorm` by default.

-- `OVERRIDE_SANDSTORM_DEFAULT_SERVER_USER`: If you specify this, Sandstorm will use this username rather than a user account called `sandstorm`.
-This maps into the Sandstorm configuration file as `SERVER_USER`.
+- `OVERRIDE_SANDSTORM_DEFAULT_SERVER_USER`: If you specify this, Thurly will use this username rather than a user account called `sandstorm`.
+This maps into the Thurly configuration file as `SERVER_USER`.

 **Sandcats-specific environment variables.** Some environment variables are specifically about